What is a "detached HEAD" in a Git repository?

 nothing to commit, working tree clean

-When you run git checkout on a specific commit, you'll see the following:
+When you run git checkout on a specific commit hash, Git tells you exactly what's going on:

 $ git checkout 8fd3350cf6fba8bcd4abc7233d4ff6b81dd6ed3c